opendatacube/datacube-alchemist/README.md

 To start the workspace and run an example, you can do the following:

 * Export the environment variables `ODC_ACCESS_KEY` and `ODC_SECRET_KEY` with valid AWS credentials
-* Run `make up` or `docker-compose up` to start the postgres and datacube-alchemist Docker containers
+* Run `make up` or `docker compose up` to start the postgres and datacube-alchemist Docker containers
 * `make initdb` to initialise the ODC database (or see the Makefile for the specific command)
 * `make metadata` will add the metadata that the Landsat example product needs
 * `make product` will add the Landsat product definitions